open-cluster-management-io/policy-collection/community/README.md

 * System and Communications Protection
 * System and Information Integrity
   * [Falco Cloud-Native runtime security](./SI-System-and-Information-Integrity/policy-falco.yaml) -- Falco parses Linux system calls from the kernel at runtime, and asserts the stream against a powerful rules engine.
 If a rule is violated a Falco alert is triggered.
 See [The Falco Project](https://falco.org/).
+  * [Sysdig Agent](./SI-System-and-Information-Integrity/policy-sysdig.yaml) -- Enforce Sysdig Agent deployment in all targeted clusters.
+The Sysdig Secure DevOps Platform converges security and compliance with performance and capacity monitoring to create a secure DevOps workflow.
+It uses the same data to monitor and secure, so you can correlate system activity with Kubernetes services.
+Check [Sysdig](https://sysdig.com/) and start a [Free Trial](https://go.sysdig.com/IBM-OpenShift-Everywhere.html).